Can I still work or go to school?

 If you or a family member is interested in receiving our services, please talk with your physician or health care provider or call 1-866-888-8598 for more information.

 How frequently does the home infusion nurse visit?

 Each patient care plan is customized to the needs of the individual.
 Our nurse will discuss your care schedule with you during the first visit.
 At your initial evaluation, our nurse will determine the timing and frequency of visits based on your needs.

 Is home infusion service covered by insurance?

-A nurse will contact you within 24 hours of your physician's referral.
+A nurse will contact you as soon as possible after receiving your physician's referral.
 After evaluating your needs, we will determine a treatment and visit schedule.
 Services will begin based upon your physician's orders.
 Check with your insurance provider to ensure home infusion services will be covered.

 What is infusion therapy?

 Infusion therapy involves taking medications intravenously into the bloodstream, spinal cord or under the skin.
 Infusion therapy is commonly used for: